Sentencing Council: Statutory role

+Judges and magistrates must follow the guidelines issued by the Sentencing Council "unless the Court is satisfied that it would be contrary to the interests of justice to do so".

 It is also required to consider the impact of sentencing practice and the Government may ask it to look at the impact of policy and legislative proposals relating to sentencing.

+Composition

 The Council comprises eight members of the judiciary and six non-judicial members, all with expertise in the criminal justice system.
 All members of the Council are appointed by the Lord Chancellor and the Lady Chief Justice.

 History

 The Sentencing Guidelines Council was a non-departmental public body of the United Kingdom government, created by s.167 of the Criminal Justice Act 2003.
 It gave authoritative guidance on sentencing to the courts of England and Wales.
 The Council was chaired by the Lord Chief Justice of England and Wales and comprised seven judicial members, appointed by the Lord Chancellor after consultation with the Lord Chief Justice and the Home Secretary, and four non-judicial members, appointed by the Home Secretary after consultation with the Lord Chancellor and Lord Chief Justice.

 The seven judicial members had to include a circuit judge, a district judge (magistrates courts) and a lay magistrate.
 The non-judicial members had to be experienced in policing, criminal prosecution, criminal defence or victim welfare.
 In April 2010 it became the Sentencing Council (combining also the functions of the Sentencing Advisory Panel).

 In March 2025 the Sentencing Council was forced to climb down from its "two-tier" guidelines which would have led to different sentences depending on age, sex and ethnicity.
 A row erupted in the House of Commons on 1 April over the Sentencing Guidelines (Pre-sentence Reports) Bill which resulted.

 In May 2025 the Sentencing Council published a guideline for immigrants-to-be-sentenced.
-These were criticized by Robert Jenrick MP as too lax.
-He preferred deportation.